NaviServer Programmable Web Server

 • object

 Encode the value as a JSON object.
-The input must be a flat list of triples as returned by -output triples.
+The input must be a container-content triples list as described in Triple Format.
+Nested objects and arrays must likewise be provided in triples form.

 • array